Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: Introduction

 \section{Introduction}

 Sterile neutrinos with relatively small masses have been studied intensely within the recent years, due to both their phenomenological richness and due to experimental hints which could point towards their existence~\cite{Abazajian:2012ys}.
-One particularly interesting aspect of sterile neutrinos is that they can be the Dark Matter (DM) in the Universe~\cite{Komatsu:2010fb} if they have a mass of a few keV.
-A minimal framework for such neutrinos has been proposed in the form of the \emph{neutrino minimal standard model} ($\nu$MSM)~\cite{Asaka:2005an}, which is used to simultaneously accommodate for a wide variety of phenomena, such as neutrino oscillations, DM, or the baryon asymmetry of the Universe~\cite{Canetti:2012vf,Canetti:2012kh}.
-A particularly interesting point is that keV sterile neutrinos in such a framework typically have a \emph{warm} spectrum, i.e., they are neither highly relativistic (hot) DM, which would lead to problems with cosmological structure formation~\cite{Abazajian:2004zh,dePutter:2012sh}, nor are they non-relativistic (cold) DM.
+One particularly interesting aspect of sterile neutrinos if they have a mass of a few keV is that they could potentially be the Dark Matter (DM)~\cite{Dodelson:1993je}, which makes up about $80\%$ of the matter content of the Universe~\cite{Komatsu:2010fb,Hinshaw:2012fq,Ade:2013lta}.
+A minimal framework for such neutrinos has been proposed in the form of the \emph{neutrino minimal standard model} ($\nu$MSM)~\cite{Asaka:2005an}, which is used to simultaneously accommodate for a variety of phenomena, such as neutrino oscillations, DM, or the baryon asymmetry of the Universe~\cite{Canetti:2012vf,Canetti:2012kh}.
+An important point is that keV neutrinos in such a framework typically have a \emph{warm} spectrum, i.e., they are neither highly relativistic (hot) DM, which would lead to problems with cosmological structure formation~\cite{Abazajian:2004zh,dePutter:2012sh}, nor are they non-relativistic (cold) DM.
 Extensive studies on neutrinos with masses of a few keV in the context of structure formation are present in the literature~\cite{Bode:2000gq,Hansen:2001zv,Boyarsky:2008xj,Lovell:2011rd,Boyanovsky:2010pw,Boyanovsky:2010sv,VillaescusaNavarro:2010qy}.
-In addition, surveys such as ALFALFA~\cite{Papastergis:2011xe} and model-independent analyses as the ones in Refs.~\cite{deVega:2009ku,deVega:2010yk} seem to point towards a DM mass of a few keV.
+In addition, surveys such as ALFALFA~\cite{Papastergis:2011xe} seem to point towards a DM mass of a few keV.